smartmanoo/regp_assign/README.md

 Authors : Manas Gupta, Shreesh Keskar

-The source code of this program is provided with the application in the main folder.
+The source code of this program is provided with the application in the src folder.
+Run it with any editor that supports .java files.
 ------------------------
 INSTRUCTIONS:
 ------------------------------------